 I thank Senator Keogan, who was very much inside the time.
 I am looking at a sheet of paper that lists 11 speakers and the Minister must speak again at 4.20 p.m.
-I ask people that if they do not need the five minutes not to use up all the time and we will try to get all speakers in.
+I ask people that, if they do not need the five minutes, not to use up all the time.
+We will try to get in all speakers.
 I want to be fair to everybody.

 I would encourage the Minister to continue to do that.

 I would also ask that a very clear process of engagement with stakeholders would be put in place, as I know has been the case elsewhere.
 If counties or areas move into different levels of lockdown due to further outbreaks of Covid there should be constant communication around this issue.
 Senator O'Loughlin referred to the experience in Kildare.
 When people know what is going on, they are able to work within the restrictions.

 A number of colleagues raised the issue of class sizes.
 It was unfortunate that when Senator Hoey spoke she decided to politicise the issue.
 She seems to forget that Deputy Foley was the first Fianna Fáil Minister in this Department in a decade.
 There were two Labour Party Ministers in the interim.
 The two most significant growth levels in pupil-teacher ratios happened under those Ministers.

 I am glad that there is a commitment in the programme for Government to look at reducing class sizes.
 The evidence is also quite clear that in DEIS schools if there are targeted reductions, particularly in infant classes in primary schools and so on, that tends to have better longer-term educational outcomes.
 The work of the Educational Research Centre in DCU would indicate that.
 I ask that we reduce class sizes for the younger classes in disadvantaged primary schools as a priority.